raiden-network/spec/messaging.rst

 ^^^^^^^^^^

 - The :term:`balance proof` merkle tree must have the corresponding lock removed (and only this lock).
-- This message is only sent after the corresponding partner has sent a RevealSecret message.
+- This message is only sent after the corresponding partner has sent a :ref:`Secret Reveal message <secret-reveal-message>`.

 Fields